Guide

 FAQ

-How does RISE handle Montana’s freeze-thaw cycles?
+How does CertainTeed RISE handle Montana’s freeze-thaw cycles?
 RISE is specifically rated as resistant to freeze-thaw cycles.
 The dual water protection barrier on both sides prevents moisture infiltration that causes freeze damage in other materials.
 The 94% synthetic fiber content (polyester, nylon, fiberglass) doesn’t absorb water like wood or fiber cement.

-What fasteners work with RISE trim?
+What fasteners work with CertainTeed RISE trim?
 Use 8d trim nails or 7d trim screws with minimum 1-1/4” penetration into framing.
 Space fasteners at 16” on-center for studs or 12” on-center for nailable sheathing.
 Use 2 fasteners for boards 8” or less in width, 3 fasteners for wider boards.

-Does RISE trim require special tools?
+Does CertainTeed RISE trim require special tools?
 No — RISE works with standard woodworking tools for cutting, nailing, and screwing.
 It’s described as lightweight for easier handling and has less breakage than fiber cement.
 No special blades or dust protection required like with fiber cement products.

 Ready to Get Started?